 Posts

-Posts are the most basic content type in WordPress, used to publish various types of content such as news, blogs, and tutorials.
-Each post has a title and body, and can include multimedia content like images, videos, and audio.
+Posts are the most basic content type in WordPress, used to publish various types of content such as news, blogs, tutorials, etc. Each Post has a title and body, and can include multimedia content like images, videos, and audio.

-The News and Blog sections commonly seen on corporate websites are all managed through posts.
-For example,Naibabiji's blogAll the content linked below uses the post functionality.
+The News and Blog sections we often see on corporate websites are managed through Posts.
+For example,Naibabiji's blogAll the content linked below uses the Post functionality.

 Pages

-Pages are another common content type, typically used to create static pages such as Home, About Us, Contact Us, and Service Introduction.
-The difference between pages and posts is that pages usually do not include metadata like timestamps and categories.
+Pages are another common content type, typically used to create static pages such as Home, About Us, Contact Us, Service Introduction, etc. The difference between Pages and Posts is that Pages usually do not include metadata like timestamps and categories.

 Categories

-Categories are used to classify posts, helping readers better browse and find related articles.
-For example, you can create a „News“ category and group all news-related posts under it.
-When building corporate websites, posts are often divided into „Company News“ and „Industry News.“ Categories help manage posts more effectively, similar to grouping your WeChat contacts.
+Categories are used to classify Posts, helping readers better browse and find related articles.
+For example, you can create a „News“ Category and classify all news-related Posts under it.
+When building corporate websites, Posts are often divided into „Company News“ and „Industry News.“ Categories help manage Posts more effectively, similar to grouping your WeChat contacts.

 Tags

-Tags are another way to classify posts, typically used for more detailed categorization.
-For example, under the „News“ category, you can create tags like „Sports“ and „Entertainment“ to group related posts under the corresponding tags.
+Tags are another way to classify Posts, typically used for more detailed categorization.
+For example, under the „News“ Category, you can create Tags like „Sports“ and „Entertainment“ to classify related Posts under the corresponding Tags.

 Products

 By default, WordPress does not include product functionality.
-We can use third-party plugins, typically WooCommerce, to create and manage products.
-If you have a small number of products, you can also directly use pages to create product pages.
-However, if you have many products, it is recommended to use WooCommerce for management.
+We can use third-party Plugins, typically WooCommerce, to create and manage products.
+If you have a small number of products, you can also directly use Pages to create product pages.
+However, if the number is large, it is recommended to use WooCommerce to manage products.
 (WooCommerce is not only for selling goods; B2B websites can also use it.)

 Breadcrumb Navigation

-Not every theme includes breadcrumb navigation.
-Naibabiji usesAstra Theme, which supports breadcrumb navigation by default.
-If your theme does not support it, you can considerinstalling a separate breadcrumb plugin to display it.。
+Breadcrumb navigation is not included in every Theme.
+Naibabiji usesAstra Theme, breadcrumb navigation is supported by default.
+If your Theme does not support it, you can also considerinstalling a separate breadcrumb Plugin to display it.。

 Sidebar

-The sidebar is an area located on the side of a website page, typically used to display recent posts, categories, tags, advertisements, etc. The sidebar can be customized as needed by adding or removing different widgets.
+The sidebar is an area located on the side of a website page, typically used to display recent Posts, Categories, Tags, advertisements, and other content.
+The sidebar can be customized as needed, adding or removing different Widgets.

-Not every theme supports a sidebar, and not every theme's sidebar is on the right.
-Some themes have the sidebar on the left, while others have sidebars on both sides.
+Not every Theme supports a sidebar, and not every Theme's sidebar is on the right.
+Some Themes have the sidebar on the left, and some Themes have sidebars on both the left and right.

 Widgets

-Widgets are plugins used to add different content to areas like the sidebar and footer.
-For example, the content in the screenshot boxes above is added through widgets.
-Not every theme supports widgets.
+Widgets are Plugins used to add different content in areas like sidebars and footers.
+For example, the content in the screenshot box above is added via Widgets.
+Not every Theme supports Widgets.

 Plugins

-Plugins are tools used to extend WordPress functionality, helping you achieve more features and capabilities.
-For example, you can install an SEO plugin to optimize your website's search engine ranking, or install WooCommerce to enable product sales or management.
+Plugins are tools used to extend WordPress functionality, helping you achieve more features and characteristics.
+For example, you can install an SEO Plugin to optimize your website's search engine ranking.
+Install WooCommerce to achieve product sales or management.

-Note: Only one plugin with the same functionality is needed.
-Installing too many plugins can severely impact website speed.
+Note: Only one Plugin with the same function needs to be installed.
+Installing too many Plugins on a website will severely affect website speed.

 Themes

-Themes are templates used to control a website's appearance and layout.
-WordPress offers many free and paid themes.
-You can choose a theme suitable for your website and customize its settings.
+A Theme is a template used to control a website's appearance and layout.
+WordPress provides many free and paid Themes.
+You can choose a Theme suitable for your website and perform custom settings.

-Some themes come with many designer-prebuilt templates that you can import with one click and then modify.
-You can also design your website from scratch using page builder plugins.
+Some Themes come with many designer-prebuilt templates.
+You can import them with one click and then modify them yourself.
+You can also use a page builder Plugin to design the website from scratch yourself.

-Of course, there are also themes written purely in code by programmers.
-However, such themes are not very friendly to beginners without programmer support, as they cannot be DIY designed.
+Of course, there are also Themes written purely in code by programmers, but that type of Theme is not very friendly for beginners without programmer logistical support, as they cannot DIY the design themselves.

 Users

-Users are individuals who manage the WordPress website, each with their own username and password.
-WordPress supports multiple users and allows for the assignment of different permissions and roles.
+Users are personnel used to manage a WordPress website.
+Each user has their own username and password.
+WordPress supports multiple users, and different permissions and roles can be assigned.

 Page Builder

 A WordPress page builder plugin is a tool used to create and edit website pages.
 It helps users easily create and edit website pages without writing code.
-Page builder plugins typically have a visual interface, allowing users to create and edit pages through drag-and-drop and placement.
+Page builder plugins typically have a visual interface, allowing users to create and edit pages by dragging and dropping.

-Currently, common page builders include:Elementor, Beaver Builder, Divi Builder, WPBakery Page Builder, and Gutenberg, among others.
+Currently common page builders include:Elementor, Beaver Builder, Divi Builder, WPBakery Page Builder, and Gutenberg, etc.

-Among these, Elementor has the largest user base and is the most convenient to use.
-The Gutenberg editor is now the default in WordPress and may surpass Elementor in the future, but it is not yet mature enough.
+Among them, Elementor has the largest user base and is also the most convenient to use.
+The Gutenberg editor is now the default in WordPress and may surpass Elementor in many years, but it is not yet mature enough.